stuckyb/MOL/app/static/buttons/README.txt

 7. Try it out.
     For symmetry/aesthetic reasons, you'll probably have to tweak the image a little at this point.
 For instance, the "Status" button needs an extra pixel on top.

+Please see Status-work.xcf for a "behind the scenes" look at how I made status_fr.png. -- Gaurav, May 10, 2012.